Adaljiza Magno

 Adaljiza Albertina Xavier Reis Magno (born 7 January 1975) is an East Timorese politician and diplomat, and a member of the Fretilin political party.

-She is the incumbent Minister of Foreign Affairs and Cooperation, serving since June 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From June 2020 to July 2023, she was the Minister of Foreign Affairs and Cooperation, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Previously, she served several terms as Vice Minister in that portfolio, and briefly, in 2007, as acting Minister.
 She has also been the East Timorese Ambassador to Singapore.